angelozerr/tern.jsduck/README.md

 Files in `test/unit/` contain unit tests for the JSDuck generator.

 #### Completion tests

+`test/completion` include completion test for supported libraries and versions (not every of them are covered by these tests at the moment, only ExtJS 5.1.1 and 4.2.1).

-Files in `test/completion/` contain tests which sends requests to a real Tern server running with a set of plugins.
+More precisely, files in `test/completion/` contain tests which sends requests to a real Tern server running with a set of plugins.

-A test in this folder creates a `Completor` instance (see `test/lib/util.js`) and provides it a fixture in `test/completion/fixtures/`.
+A test in this folder creates a `Completor` instance (see `test/lib/util.js`) and provides it a fixture in `test/completion/*/fixtures/`.

 Fixtures are JS files including locations to auto-complete.
 The locations are specified using this syntax: `<complete:someName>` where `someName` can be provided to `completor.completeAt()`.
 You may take a look at existing tests for more information.